xp44mm/Notebook/F#/Programming with Objects.md

 val simpleOutputSink : writeCharFunction:(char -> unit) -> ITextOutputSink
 ```

-The following code instantiates the function parameter to output the characters to a particular System.
-Text.StringBuilder object, an imperative type for accumulating characters in a buffer before converting these to an immutable System.String value:
+The following code instantiates the function parameter to output the characters to a particular `System.Text.StringBuilder` object, an imperative type for accumulating characters in a buffer before converting these to an immutable `System.String` value:

 ```F#
 let stringBuilderOutputSink (buf : System.Text.StringBuilder ) =